alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 ```
 curl --location --request GET '127.0.0.1:18083/router-test' --header 'tag: v2'
 ```
-The request is routed to version v2 because the routing rule is matched by the request.
+The request is routed to version v2 because the routing rule is matched by the request:
 ```
 Route in 30.221.132.228: 18082,version is v2.
 ```
-After we stop the ProviderApplication of the version v2, we send an HTTP request with the request header tag v2.
+After we stop the ProviderApplication of the version v2, we send an HTTP request with the request header tag v2:
 ```
 curl --location --request GET '127.0.0.1:18083/router-test' --header 'tag: v2'
 ```
-because the version v2 does not have a corresponding instance, so the Http requesr is fallback to the version v1.
+because the version v2 does not have a corresponding instance, so the Http requesr is fallback to the version v1:
 ```
 Route in 30.221.132.228: 18081,version is v1.
 ```